gauravmeee/My_md_Notes/6. Programming/Tutorial/Striver_DynamicProgramming.md

 But now, `first` and `last` i.e. 2 and 3 are adjacent and Cannot be picked, so `max = 4`

 Solution:
-skip the last element and apply the ques 5 fun
+skip the last element and apply the ques 5 function()
 ```
  0 1 2 3 ...... n
 [             ] X
 ```

-skip the first element and apply the ques 5 fun
+skip the first element and apply the ques 5 function()
 ```
 X  0 1 2 3 ...... n
   [                ]